jchris/eleventy-netlify-boilerplate/pages/developer.md

   order: 0
 ---

 These articles are designed to help you write awesome apps with Fireproof.
-If you want to look at reference documentation generated from the source code, the <a href="/docs/">Fireproof JSDocs</a> are here.
+If you want to look at reference documentation generated from the source code, the [Fireproof JSDocs](/docs/) are here.